AdrienVannson/doreisa-internship/report/report.typ

 == _In transit_ analytics

-Until now, we considered that the simulation nodes were also in charge of analysing the data.
+Until now, the simulation nodes of the cluster were also in charge of analysing the data.
 Performing the analysis _in situ_ -- directly on the machine producing the data -- can be a good solution, especially in situations where the simulation code runs on the GPU of the machine.
-In this case, it usually lets the CPU cores idle, so they can be used by the analytics for free.
-Other simulations don't actually need all the cores of the machine, letting the other cores available for the analytics.
+In this case, it usually lets CPU cores idle, so they can be used by the analytics without overhead.

-However, some simulations run only on CPU, and performing the analysis of the data on the same machine would disturbe it in an unacceptable manner. _In transfer_ analytics help solving this problem by sending the data to other machines dedicated to the analysis.
-The simulation is paused during a short time, only to send the data to the analytics machines.
+However, some simulations run only on CPU, and performing the analysis of the data on the simulation nodes would disturb it in an unacceptable manner. _In transfer_ analytic helps solving this problem by making simulation processes send their data to other machines dedicated to the analysis.
+The simulation is only paused during the time the data is sent to the analytics machines, and can resume while the analysis is ongoing.

 #place(
   auto,